Read throughout this article and find out important details about a through-the-wall air conditioner. Keep reading!

 - Lack of seal for ‘fresh air’ vent

 4. Perfect Aire 3PATWH14002 14,000 BTU Through-the-Wall Air Conditioner

 Perfect Aire provides an all-in-one house comfort solution.
-This AC comes with 14,000 BTU cooling power, it is easy to install and it can cool spaces up to 500 square feet.
-So the unit is very powerful and at the same time energy-efficient with EER 10.5.
-The unit provides many features including automatic operating mode, remote control, nighttime operation, and more.
+This AC comes with 14,000 BTU cooling power, it is easy to install, and it can cool spaces up to 500 square feet.
+So the unit is potent and, at the same time, energy-efficient with EER 10.5.
+The unit provides many features, including automatic operating mode, remote control, nighttime operation, and more.

 - Powerful cooling

 - Fairly easy to install however, installation instructions are incomplete

 5. Keystone KSTAT14-2HC 14,000 BTU Through-the-Wall Air Conditioner

 Keystone 14,000 BTU Through-the-Wall Air Conditioner is one of the most powerful on the market.
 It can cover spaces up to 700 square feet and provide year-round comfort.
 Despite its superb power, it has a 9.5 energy efficiency ratio.
 AC is equipped with several cool features such as remote control with a built-in thermostat, 3 cooling modes, auto mode, and more.

 - Very powerful AC unit

 - Front-access filter – easy to remove and clean